 Boston Public Garden (or nearby), 4 Charles St., Boston, MA 02116

-This private tour is priced for a minimum group size of two travellers.
-A solo traveller may still book this private experience but will be charged the base rate for two travellers.
+For the private tour, there must be a minimum of 4 passengers.
+Smaller groups may still book a private experience, but they will be charged a base rate for four travellers.

 If you have any issues on the day of your tour, please call +1 617 539 8271